John Brittas: Career

 After an eleven-year stint at Malayalam Communications Ltd., he moved to its competitor Asianet Communications Limited in 2011 as its Business Head.
 He returned to Kairali TV almost two years later in February 2013.

 At Kairali TV and Asianet (TV channel), he ran popular interview programmes, besides his other responsibilities, such as Question Time, Cross Fire, JB Junction (Kairali TV) and Nammal Thammil (Asianet) that have gained huge appreciation from the viewers.
 He now regularly contributes opinions and analyses on contemporary socio-political issues to various Indian media outlets.
 He has also authored many books in Malayalam such as Chillujalakakkootil, Innocent Samsarikunnu, Malayalathinte Manavikatha, Sthreeparvam and Marayillathe.
 He also acted in the lead role in Malayalam movie,Vellivelichathil released in 2014, which received mixed reviews.

-John Brittas was the youngest journalist to secure the Central Hall pass in the Parliament.
+Brittas was the youngest journalist to secure the Central Hall pass in the Parliament.
 He has covered parliamentary proceedings for both Kairali TV and Desabhimani.
 He did first-hand reporting on the general elections between 1991 and 1999.
 He also covered the general elections in Nepal soon after the death of King Birendra of Nepal.
 He was one of the first Indian journalists to reach Baghdad soon after the launch of America's Iraq war in 2003.
 From the war-torn areas, he not only reported for his channel but also wrote for various Indian newspapers.

 His maiden speech in the Rajya Sabha (Council of States) on the role of the judiciary and the appointment of judges in the Supreme Court of India and High Courts of India was praised by the Vice President of India and the chairman of Rajya Sabha Venkaiah Naidu.